Hakkoda1/snow-transcribe/snowflake/README.md

 1. Define objects that should be copied over
 2. Run the script
 3. Review any objects that couldn't be created (exception handling not added yet)
+4. *Delete the users created for the account replication process

 ### Inputs
 - Config file (with source and target account info)